logiqai/docs/irondb/administration/rebuilding-irondb-nodes.md

 1. Log into the IRONdb node you wish to reconstitute as `root` or a privileged user.
 Make sure the IRONdb package is [up to date](../getting-started/installation.md#updating).
    * **Note:** If the entire old node was replaced (e.g., due to a hardware failure), or the ZFS pool has been recreated (due to hardware failure or administrative action), then you should repeat [initial installation](../getting-started/installation.md#installation-steps) and then [disable the service](operations.md#service-management).
 The installer will not interfere with an existing `irondb.conf` file but will ensure that all necessary ZFS datasets and node-id subdirectories have been created.
-   * **Note:** If reconstituting within the full, on-premise, Apica Inside product, package updating has been handled automatically by the installer.
-No manual package installation is required.
-Please refer to the Apica Inside Operations Manual for details on how this process differs for Apica Inside.
 2. Make note of this node's topology UUID, found in the [imported topology](../getting-started/installation.md#import-topology).
 You may need to reference this configuration on another node if the node to be reconstituted is a fresh install.
 The node UUID will be referred to below as `<node_id>`.
 3. If the IRONdb service is running, [stop it](operations.md#service-management).
 4. Make sure there is no lock file located at `/irondb/logs/snowth.lock`.
 If there is, remove it with the following command: